conghanzheng/conghanzheng.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a PhD Candidate in the \textit{International Doctorate of Economic Analysis} (IDEA) program at Universitat Autònoma de Barcelona (UAB) and Barcelona School of Economics (BSE).
-I will be on the Econ Job Market 2024.
+My supervisors are [Joan Llull](https://joanllull.github.io) and [Hanna Wang](https://sites.google.com/view/hannawang/).

 **Research Interests**: Applied Microeconomics; Labor Economics; Migration; Family Economics; Rural-Urban Migration and Child Education

-My supervisors are [Joan Llull](https://joanllull.github.io) and [Hanna Wang](https://sites.google.com/view/hannawang/)
+I will be on the Econ Job Market 2024.

 <br/>